confluentinc/demo-scene/ansible-tower/README.md

 make create-tower-job
 ```

-Go to http://localhost:8052 in your browser and login with credentials admin/password
+Go to http://localhost:8052 in your browser and login with credentials `admin` / `password`:

 Under Templates you can launch `Deploy on AWS`